Photonico/Computational_Physics_Topics/A Journey into the Physics World.md

 ## Quantum Field Theory

-* Quantum Field Theory by Claude Itzykson, Jean-Bernard Zuber
+* [book] Quantum Field Theory by Claude Itzykson, Jean-Bernard Zuber

-* Quantum Field Theory, as Simply as Possible by A. Zee
+* [book] Quantum Field Theory, as Simply as Possible by A. Zee

-* Quantum Field Theory in a Nutshell by A. Zee
+* [book] Quantum Field Theory in a Nutshell by A. Zee

-* An Introduction To Quantum Field Theory by Michael E. Peskin
+* [book] An Introduction To Quantum Field Theory by Michael E. Peskin

-* Quantum Field Theory and the Standard Model by Matthew D. Schwartz
+* [book] Quantum Field Theory and the Standard Model by Matthew D. Schwartz

 ## Mathematical Methods